vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 definitions](https://www.urbandictionary.com/define.php?term=Cluey),
 but I think it gets at the heart of it.

+Why might being cluey be *unreasonably effective*?
+Mostly because people generally don't like having to struggle or fight to explain themselves / be understood.
+There are definitely cases where people like being in a role of explainer/teacher/mentor, and so you being ignorant of something may give them the opportunity to take on that role, *but* even in those cases, you actually being slow on the uptake, or difficult to get ideas across to, is worse than you being receptive and a pleasure to explain things to.

+The feeling of "having to struggle to get a point across" can leave a lasting impression in people's mind, well beyond the actual time investment (which is compounded if the experience is not just cognitively but also emotionally frictionful, but even without emotional conflict, it is stressful).
+To see this, imagine you have a meeting where you're trying to assign a task to somebody that you thought would take five minutes to explain, but then when you start explaining you realize the other person is missing a lot of background knowledge and you end up spending twenty minutes on it.
+That's just an extra fifteen minutes on it, which might still be small relative to your work day, but it will leave a distinct impression on you about where the other person is and how clued-in they are.

 ### What I've noticed of clueless people

 I know of a few cases of people who are generally reasonably competent